roma-perceptron/gan-enjoy-nice-interface-easy/README.md

 - Real-time monitoring for losses and metrics (stored each epoch):
   - text table, last 10 epochs
   - graph view with customizable epoch range and metric set

+- Managing hyper-parameters in real-time
+  - write code for change learning_rate and other
+  - wrap it in functions
+  - make list/tuple with pairs of 'name' & function
+  - add it to constructor of GENIE instance and your buttons will appear in interface

 - Generator preview player:
   - update & show last preview